pattytechuk/pattytechuk/README.md

 - :computer: I'm an IT professional in the UK with a deep interest in technology and a dedication to solving problems.
 I'm interested primarily in network administration and cybersecurity.
 - :open_book: I'm currently learning about cybersecurity fundamentals and have recently acquired my CompTIA A+ and Network+ certifications.
 - :world_map: I'm originally from the U.S.
-- :superhero_woman::triangular_flag_on_post: In my free time, I like to try CTF on TryHackMe, read tech articles, and sometimes [blog](https://www.blurock.tech/).
+- :superhero_woman::triangular_flag_on_post: In my free time, I like to try CTF on TryHackMe, read tech articles, and post on my tech [blog](https://www.blurock.tech/).
 - How to reach me:
 <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>